 Fourth, you may be subject to the Medicare surtax, which took effect in 2013 and was introduced to help pay for Obamacare.
 Unlike the standard Social Security and Medicare payroll tax, the Medicare surtax can ding not only your salary, but also your investment gains.
 In effect, it’s two taxes—an additional payroll tax and an extra investment tax on high-income earners.

 Finally, there’s the alternative minimum tax, or AMT.
-Initially introduced to ensure those with high incomes paid at least a minimum amount of federal income taxes, the AMT now hits many middle-class families in recent years.
+Initially introduced to ensure those with high incomes paid at least a minimum amount of federal income taxes, the AMT has hits many middle-class families in recent years.
 Things should be better in 2018, because the AMT will kick in at higher income levels, thanks to the 2017 tax law.

 Next: Payroll Taxes